iwatkot/py3xui/py3xui/async_api/README.md

 The `custom_certificate_path` allows specifying a custom certificate file for TLS verification.
 When this path is provided and `use_tls_verify` is set to `True` (default), the API uses this certificate for TLS verification instead of the system's default CA bundle.
 If `use_tls_verify` is set to `False`, TLS verification is disabled, which can be useful for development environments.

-**Security Warning**: Never disable TLS verification (use_tls_verify set to False) in production.
+**Security Warning**: Never disable TLS verification (use_tls_verify = False) in production.
 It significantly increases the risk of security threats like man-in-the-middle attacks.

 **Arguments**: